tonethar/IGME-330-Spring-2023/checkoffs/phyllo-classy.md

 # Checkoff - "Phyllo-classy"

-- Mission: Convert the Phyllotaxis assignment to utilize an ES6 class
+- Mission: Modify the Phyllotaxis assignment to utilize an ES6 class

 ## I. Start code
 - Your starting point can be: